tychota/blog/src/pages/2019-01-28-investigating-network-android/index.md

 - you don't include security flow as only the dev have their private key
 - the certificates are only OK to inspect the app
 - you can debug production app

+> In the next part we will see together what you can seee in Charles.